Kyonax/Kyonax/README.md

 ### About me

-Hello there, my name is **Cristian David Moreno Riaño** but you just call me **Kyonax**, I'm a Full-Stack Web/App Developer and a Content Creator on the social media.
+Hello there!, my name is **Cristian Moreno** but you just call me **Kyonax**, I'm a Full-Stack Web/App Developer and a Content Creator on the social media.

 <!--